A Practical Psychology Course for High Schools

 I first became interested in learning about habit psychology when an author by the name of Charles Duhigg came and spoke at my university, Southern Methodist University, as a part of the Hunt Leadership Scholars program that I am a part of.
 Duhigg, a New York Times reporter, had recently published his book called The Power of Habit.

 After this initial event, I read through The Power of Habit and was immediately interested in how I could practically apply these principles to my life.
-Part of my initial difficulty was that because my schedule was changing so often (from semester to semester and from changing living locations each semester, and then being home for 1-2 months between semesters, taking a semester off for an internship in California in Spring/Summer 2015, etc.), establishing routines, such as exercising, was difficult without consistency in my day-to-day life.
-However, after my internship California, and knowing that I would be abroad in the Spring, I took it upon myself to establish habit routines that could also be applied elsewhere, with different schedules and with different locations.
+Part of my initial difficulty was that because my schedule was changing so often with different locations, establishing routines, such as exercising, was difficult without consistency in my day-to-day life.
+However, after my work California, and knowing that I would be in Vienna in the Spring, I took it upon myself to establish habit routines that could also be applied elsewhere, with different schedules and with different locations.

 Since exercise is described as a “keystone habit” (which I elaborate on later), I decided to first establish a strong exercise routine.
 One of the few high-level consistencies in my schedule (regardless of where I was) was that calendar days are (obviously) split by days/nights.
 Nevertheless, I established the simple routine that go to the gym every single day.
 If a day occurred (cue), then I go to the gym, even if it was for 2 minutes (to start, which I elaborate on later regarding the “2-minute rule”).